-- If your brush is especially dirty, you can mix your gently soap with water and dip just the bristles in to soak for a minute or two.
+- If your brush is especially dirty, you can mix your gentle soap with water and dip just the bristles in to soak for a minute or two.

 - Rinse again with warm, clean water until there isn't anymore soap residue.